-*30% off applies to U.S. orders placed on Keds.com before taxes and fees.
+*10% off applies to U.S. orders placed on Keds.com.
 Does not apply to past purchases and cannot be combined with any other $ or % offers.
 Coupon code required at checkout.
-Discount applies to select Keds x kate spade new york styles only.
-Expires 3/7/2021.
+One redemption per customer.
+Discount applies to already reduced sale items only.
+Offer expires 7/5/21.

 “As I grew up, I said I’d never have my own business because it seemed like so much work.”